On (uniformly) $S$-$w$-Noetherian rings and modules

 \centerline { \bf Abstract}

 \leftskip10truemm \rightskip10truemm

-Let $R$ be a ring and $S$ a multiplicative subset of $R$.
+Let $R$ be a commutative ring and $S$ a multiplicative subset of $R$.
 We introduce and study the notions of ($u$-)$S$-$w$-Noetherian modules and ($u$-)$S$-$w$-principal ideal modules.
-Some characterizations of these new concepts are given.
-In particular, we positively answer two open questions proposed by Kim and Lim \cite[Question 14]{kl18} and Lim \cite[Question 8]{l18}. \vbox to 0.3cm{}\\ {\it Key Words:} $S$-$w$-Noetherian modules, $u$-$S$-$w$-Noetherian modules, $S$-$w$-principal ideal module, $u$-$S$-$w$-principal ideal module, countably generated module.\\ {\it 2020 Mathematics Subject Classification:} 13E05, 13F10, 13A15.
+Some characterizations of these new concepts are given. \vbox to 0.3cm{}\\ {\it Key Words:} $S$-$w$-Noetherian module; $u$-$S$-$w$-Noetherian module; $S$-$w$-principal ideal module; $u$-$S$-$w$-principal ideal module; countably generated module.\\ {\it 2020 Mathematics Subject Classification:} 13E05, 13F10, 13A15.

 \leftskip0truemm \rightskip0truemm